-Make everyone aware that you are busy and can’t take 5 minutes to quickly do that thing they are asking you to do (it never takes 5 minutes!)
-Being a little more assertive will certainly help you manage priorities.
+Make everyone aware that you are busy and can’t take 5 minutes to quickly do what they ask you to do (it never takes 5 minutes!)
+Being a little more assertive will undoubtedly help you manage priorities.

 Dealing with interruptions for Assistants is a constant battle.